What is Seat-based Pricing?

 Seat-based pricing isn't dying from lack of innovation.
 It's dying from irrelevance.
 When the average company has more agents than employees, the only question that matters is: what's your new denominator for software value?

-What this means for SaaS companies
+What this means for your billing architecture

 Ready for billing v2?